 Pegasus Therapeutic Riding is a 501(c)(3) nonprofit that provides equine-assisted activities and therapies to people with special needs, veterans and at-risk individuals.
-Our $1.4 million annual operating budget is almost entirely funded by donations.
+Donations almost entirely fund our $1.2 million annual operating budget.
 Herd management comprises a significant portion of the budget.

 A wonderful way honor a significant event in someone’s life or show someone you are thinking about them at the time of their loss of a loved one, friend, colleague, or pet

 Our horses are the heart of our mission.
 We entrust them with the safety of our very special participants, and in return, we think they deserve the best care possible.

 The average annual cost of routine horse care at Pegasus is $10,000.
 Becoming a HorseCare Heroes will help offset these costs by providing monthly funding for hay, feed, supplements, shavings, vet care, farrier visits, dental care and saddle fitting for a Pegasus horse who is special to them.

 HorseCare Heroes receive updates, photos and special mailings about their horse throughout the year.
 They also are invited to schedule visits to Pegasus Farm to spend time with their horse.

 Your recurring online donation is secure and flexible.
 You can change or cancel your monthly pledge payment at any time.
 If the horse you are supporting is ready to move on from Pegasus, you will have the option to redirect your donation.

 We provide nearly $20,000 in program scholarships to participant families in need each year!